 - You can create one—or more—models for each page, and each model can connect to entirely different objects.

 - You can connect to the same object using multiple models—allowing you to display different records with conditions on the same page.
-As an example:
+For example:

 - You may have one model on an account object that retrieves only some information about accounts, and displays the data in a Table at page load.